Rona-Zhang/Rona_Zhang_Projects/README.md

 I'm passionate about harnessing the power of data to solve real-world challenges.
 Grounded in quantitative research and analytics, I thrive in dynamic settings where innovation, strategy, and collaboration come together.

 🎒 MS in Business Analytics @ USC Marshall
-🎓 BA in Data Science (with Economics & Mathematics) @ NYU
+🎓 BA in Data Science (Minor in Mathematics & Business Studies) @ NYU

 ---